-Top Technology Trends 2022: What to Expect in the World of Software Development (Part 1)
+Top Technology Trends 2022: What to Expect in the World of Software Development

-At SoftTeco, we believe that in order to offer our clients the most relevant and efficient solutions, we need to constantly keep a finger on the pulse and monitor the latest tech trends.
+At SoftTeco, we believe that in order to offer our clients the most relevant and efficient solutions, we need to constantly keep a finger on the pulse and monitor the latest technology trends.
 As a software provider that strives for innovation, we need to be aware of all changes that happen in the software world around us and to adapt correspondingly.

 Programming languages